SuzetteSon/FSND-capstone/README.md

 ```

 ## Testing
-Before running the tests, ensure to put your JWT's the the `test_app.py` file.
-Then run:
+To run the tests, run:
 ```
-dropdb hollywood_test
-createdb hollywood_test
-psql hollywood_test < hollywood.psql
 python3 test_app.py
 ```